 - Related: The shift to using “detection” is an important one, but it has been overdone in my opinion.
 I think it is important to state early and often that there are methodological limits to our ability to detect recruitment.
 However, I think this only needs to be mentioned a few times, and then “recruitment” should be used thereafter.
 If the paper is ultimately trying to understand recruitment patterns, then it is confusing to not use the word recruitment when discussing hypotheses and results.
 As it stands, the reader has to mentally translate “detection” to “recruitment” over and over.
 It leads the reader to repeatedly ask the question: If detection ability is such a problematic experimental limitation to inferring recruitment, then how can we justify using it to understand recruitment patterns?

 ***We agree with the reviewer that the use of “detection” everywhere is perhaps overdone.
-But we do not want to disappoint Reviewer 2, who seems to have felt that our revision was appropriate.
-We have sought middle-ground in making the distinction between the two very clear in the introduction and discussion sections as advised by the reviewer, and using “recruitment” in those sections following said distinction except where the word is used to describe empirical data.
+We have made the distinction between the two clearer in the introduction and discussion sections as advised by the reviewer, and using “recruitment” in those sections following said distinction except where the word is used to describe empirical data.

 - It should be made clear in the abstract that overdispersion/underdispersion results in this study refer to the *order* of arrival.